ScriptingApp/ScriptingApp.github.io/docs/en/guide/doc_v2/Device Capabilities/Location.md

 ### `LocationPlacemark`

 Represents a human-readable description of a geographic coordinate, typically returned by reverse geocoding.
-It contains structured location details, such as street, city, region, country, and points of interest.
+Includes structured location details such as city, country, and street.

 ```ts
 type LocationPlacemark = {